 - Editor-in-chief: Thom Caraway

-Thom is an assistant professor in the English department at Whitworth and teaches a variety of creative writing, literature, and publishing/editing courses.
-He received his Ph.D. from the University of North Dakota, and his MFA from Eastern Washington University’s Inland Northwest Center for Writers.
-His poems have appeared in Ascent, Smartish Pace, Sugar House Review, Redactions: Poetry and Poetics, and elsewhere.
+Thom is an associate professor in the English department at Whitworth and teaches a variety of creative writing, literature, and publishing and editing courses.
+His poems have appeared in Ascent, Redivider, Smartish Pace, Sugar House Review, and elsewhere.
+His books include A Visitor’s Guide to North Dakota and No Secrets to Sell.

 The work I prefer rarely takes a single form.
 It is often work that blurs traditional lines, either culturally or structurally.
 I want the magazine to embrace complexity, to be afraid of nothing, to push our understanding of ourselves and the ways we think about literature.
 I like art that takes risks, but still remembers to be good art.
 I realize this is vague, so let me provide a couple of my favorite lines: